The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Side-channel Analysis and Evaluation

 \subsection{Analysis on PNA}

-\textbf{Attack setup.} In the PNA attack, we note that not all user queries contain sensitive data.
-An attacker is unlikely to pursue generic requests like ``What's the weather today?''.
-Instead, they are expected to focus on specific requests more likely to reveal private information.
-For example, a request such as ``Draft a travel plan for my husband and me to Rome in September for a 3-day stay at the Hilton hotel'' could expose personal and location details.
-By identifying such high-risk queries, the attacker can exploit timing side channels to recover private information from other users' requests.
+\textbf{Attack setup.} In the PNA attack, we observe that not all user queries contain sensitive data.
+An attacker typically ignores generic requests like ``What's the weather today?'' and focuses on those specific revealing private information.
+For example, a prompt like ``Draft a travel plan for me to Rome in September for a 3-day stay at the Hilton hotel'' could expose personal and location details.
+We assume both the victim and the attacker are normal users of a chatbot service that uses a semantic cache in its backend.
+By identifying high-risk queries, the attacker can exploit timing side channels to recover private information from other users' requests.
 For this purpose, the attacker could compile a list of privacy-related prompts from online sources (\autoref{tab:templates}).
-The attacker has obtained a list of private attributes, and its goal is to discover connections between entities and these private attributes, e.g., whether a specific user is linked to a particular medical condition.
+The attacker has obtained a list of private attributes, and aims to discover connections among these private attributes, e.g., whether a specific user is linked to a particular medical condition.

 \autoref{fig:semantic_attack} illustrates the PNA steps.
 When semantic caching is used, the LLM stores victim requests and serves cached responses for similar queries.
 To exploit this channel, the attacker creates requests containing private attributes and monitors TTFT.
-A noticeable reduction in TTFT indicates that a cached victim's request has been matched semantically with the attacker's probe, thereby revealing private user data with high accuracy.
+Since cache hits retrieve responses directly from local storage and bypass LLM inference, they produce a sharp TTFT reduction (from 5 seconds to under 1 second), which far exceeds the timing variations caused by network jitter.
+Consequently, by monitoring such timing differences, an attacker can infer semantic matches with a victim’s cached request and potentially expose private data.

 In practice, users may express the same intent through varied phrasing and may embed diverse private attributes---such as personal names or medical conditions---within their queries.
 Our objective is to determine how these different attributes affect semantic similarity and whether the resulting variations exceed a threshold described in \autoref{subsec:pna_intro}.
 If so, such differences can be detected, enabling the attacker to determine whether the victim's request carries particular attributes, even when the victim rephrases the content.